Flood and Water Management / Drainage

 Section 19 - Flood Investigations

-Under Section 19 of the Flood and Water Management Act 2010, Milton Keynes Council investigates flood incidents that are reported to them.
-We have developed a flood investigation protocol which can be viewed here.
-(PDF, 164KB)
+Under Section 19 of the Flood and Water Management Act 2010, Milton Keynes Council investigates flood incidents that meet the following threshold:

 Who are the risk management authorities?